 I grew up in the hills of western Maine and fell in love with the forests and wildlife at an early age.
 I was an independent child, and from as young as three years old I was wandering away, fearlessly, into the woods by myself.
-I remember walking down a shady trail one late afternoon, around the age of five, and being startled by something Big crashing loudly through the woods beside the trail.
+I remember walking alone down a shady trail one late afternoon, around the age of five, and being startled by something Big crashing loudly through the woods beside the trail.
 A few moments later a large white-tailed deer came walking down the path ahead of me, and stopped not far from where I was standing.
-He stood and looked at me, a small skinny child with tangled blond hair and bare feet, frozen in place with wide eyes and a heart that felt like it would pound out of my chest, and then bent his neck and started grazing on the grass growing in the center of the trail.
-He kept his big, curious eyes on me while he lifted his antlered head and chewed, and then slowly, casually, without lifting his flag of a tail, turned and walked away.
+He stood and looked at me, a small skinny child with tangled blond hair and bare feet, frozen in place with wide eyes and a heart that felt like it would pound out of my chest, and then he nonchalantly began grazing on the grass growing in the center of the trail.
+He kept his big, curious eyes on me while he lifted his antlered head and chewed for a while, and then slowly, casually, without raising his flag of a tail, he turned and walked away.
 Once he was out of sight, and any danger I felt in the situation had eased, I took just a few steps before a huge owl flew directly in front of my face across the sun-streaked trail.
 I felt a woosh and heard the beat of his wings, he was so close.
 I froze again, heart still pounding, and after a few moments realized that despite my fear, I had a huge smile on my face.

 From that moment on, I was hooked.
 It was like I had passed an initiation into a wild club, and I've never been able to get enough of nature, discovery, adventure, and exploration since.
 I eventually earned a Bachelor of Environmental Science degree in Wildlife, with a minor in Art, from Unity College in Maine, and worked as a research and conservation scientist.
 After my children were born in the early 2000's, I settled into working from home and began focusing on sharing my wild discoveries through my paintings and photography, and poetry and essays.